devdacian/ethernaut-solutions/README.md

 # ethernaut-solutions
-Solutions to OpenZeppelin's <a href="https://ethernaut.openzeppelin.com">Ethernaut</a> smart-contract programming challenges.
+Solutions to OpenZeppelin's <a href="https://ethernaut.openzeppelin.com">Ethernaut</a> smart-contract hacking challenges.

 Using <a href="https://hardhat.org/tutorial">Hardhat</a>, includes automated unit tests verifying the attacks work.